Survey: Being a female artist in pop is a 'lonely' field

 The university's Annenberg Inclusion Initiative researchers examined 600 songs appearing on the Billboard Hot 100 end-of-year charts from 2012 through 2017.
 A total of 1,239 solo performers, duos and bands were included.

 Some of the biggest gender disparity data was shown last year — a year in which the researchers note women "forcibly took hold of the cultural conversation."
 In 2017, a mere 2 percent of producers of 300 popular songs were female and only four female producers worked on the 100 top songs.
+Females comprised just 16.8 percent of popular artists on the top charts.

 Continue Reading Below